Page updated: 1 November 2016

 Some of the information on this site is speculative, based on memory, observation and guess work, although increasingly it relies on information supplied by other owners, so please do provide corrections or confirmation of anything found on the site via the site's Forum (the preferred approach).
 However, you can if necessary.

 The site is maintained by Greg Chapman who became a SeaHawk owner (#267) on Easter Day 2004.
-(It meant he had to create another section on his Greg Afloat site, where he keeps a blog of most of his boating activities.)
+(It meant he had to create another section on his Greg Afloat site, where he tries to keep a blog of most of his boating activities up to date.)